12+ Decision-Making Biases (Cognitive Biases Explained)

 1. Sunk cost fallacy

-Also, called sunk cost effect, it is a “tendency to continue an endeavor once an investment in money, effort, or time has been made.”
+Psychologists define it as a “tendency to continue an endeavor once an investment in money, effort, or time has been made.”

 2. Endowment effect